Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Numerical results

 \subsection{Evanescent plane waves are stable}

-We return now to the numerical test which highlighted the instability of any approximation with \emph{propagative} plane waves, see Section~\ref{sec:instability}.
-We investigate whether our proposed method using \emph{evanescent} plane waves exhibits better stability properties while not compromising the accuracy of the approximation.

-The setting is the same, namely we compute approximation of the circular waves \(b_{p}\) for various \(p\).
-The difference is that now we use the approximation sets \(\boldsymbol{\Phi}_{P,M}\) defined in~\eqref{eq:evanescent-pw-sets}, for which the \(M\) evanescent plane waves have parameters \(\{\mathbf{y}_{P,M,m}\}_{m=1}^{M}\) computed as in~\eqref{eq:ymSamples}, i.e.\ distributed according to the sampling distribution \(\rho_{N(P)}\) defined in~\eqref{eq:density-function}.
-These evanescent plane waves are normalized as in~\eqref{eq:evanescent-pw-sets}.
-Here the parameter \(P\) used to generate the \(M\) samples (that are adapted to the space \(\mathcal{A}_{P}\)) is set to \(4\kappa\).
+We investigate, for the same test cases, whether the EPW sets proposed in Section~\ref{sec:conj-stability} achieve better stability properties while not compromising the accuracy of the approximation.
+The approximation sets \(\boldsymbol{\Phi}_{P,M}\) are defined in~\eqref{eq:evanescent-pw-sets} and the \(M\) EPWs have parameters \(\{\mathbf{y}_{m}\}_{m=1}^{M}\) computed as in~\eqref{eq:ymSamples}, i.e.\ distributed according to the sampling distribution \(\rho_{P}\) defined in~\eqref{eq:density-function}.
+These EPWs are normalized as in~\eqref{eq:evanescent-pw-sets}.
+Here the parameter \(P\) used to generate the \(M\) samples (which are adapted to the space \(\mathcal{A}_{P}\)) is set to \(4\kappa\).
+The numerical results are reported in Figure~\ref{fig:stability_k16}.

-The numerical results are reported in Figure~\ref{fig:evanescent_stability_k16}.
-On the left panel we report the relative residual \(\mathcal{E}\) defined in~\eqref{eq:relative-error} as a measure of the accuracy of the approximation.
-On the right panel we report the size of the coefficients, namely \(\|\boldsymbol{\xi}_{S,\epsilon}\|_{\ell^2}\), as a measure of the stability of the approximation.
-These figures should be compared to Figure~\ref{fig:propagative_instability_k16}, which are the corresponding results when only purely propagative plane waves are used in the approximation set (see~\eqref{eq:propagative-pw-sets}).

-The main observation is that by using sufficiently many waves (i.e.~setting \(M\) sufficiently large, of the order of \(M = 32\kappa \approx 4 N(P)\)) we are now able to approximate to (almost) machine precision all the modes \(|p| \leq P = 4\kappa\).
-This includes the propagative modes \(|p| \le \kappa\) (which were already well-approximated by purely propagative plane waves), but more importantly, this also includes evanescent modes \(\kappa < |p| \le P = 4\kappa\), for which purely propagative plane waves failed to provide any meaningful approximation.
+The main observation is that by using sufficiently many waves (i.e.~setting \(M\) sufficiently large, on the order of \(M = 32\kappa \approx 4 N_{P}\)) we are now able to approximate to (almost) machine precision all the modes \(|p| \leq P = 4\kappa\).
+This includes the propagative modes \(|p| \le \kappa\) (which were already well-approximated by purely PPWs), but more importantly, this also includes evanescent modes \(\kappa < |p| \le P = 4\kappa\) (corresponding to the greyed out area), for which purely PPWs failed to provide any meaningful approximation.
 Moreover, even much higher modes \(|p| > P = 4\kappa\) are approximated to acceptable accuracy.

-Further, we stress that the norms of the coefficients \(\|\boldsymbol{\xi}_{S,\epsilon}\|_{\ell^{2}}\) used in the approximate expansions remain moderate.
-This is in stark contrast with the results of Section~\ref{sec:instability}, where the exponential growth of the coefficients prevented any accurate numerical approximation.
+Further, we stress that the norms of the coefficients \(\|\boldsymbol{\xi}_{S,\epsilon}\|_{\ell^{2}}\) used in the approximate expansions remain moderate, especially for large \(M\).
+This is in stark contrast with the results of Section~\ref{sec:PWnumerics}, where the exponential growth of the coefficients prevented any accurate numerical approximation.